jackyef/ssr-benchmarks/README.md

 1. We warm up the v8 engine by rendering 20 times
 2. We then run the actual benchmark by rendering 30 times
 3. We collect the average time and the standard deviation

+Do note that the results are based on runs on my machine, which is an MBP 2020 with Intel i7 and 32GB memory.